johanbook/docs/security/jwt.md

 Since a JWT is signed, any tampering with it will invalidate it.
 However, since JWT are meant to be public they should contain no sensitive data.
 They should typically be short-lived.

+If the JWT signing secret is cracked, the system using JWTs is also compromised.
+It is is therefore important to have many bits of entropy when generating a signing secret.